martinsnnadi/InspiredMartins/README.md

-- 👋 Hi, I’m @dupxx
+- 👋 Hi, I’m @martinsnnadi
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Azure
-- 💞️ I’m looking to collaborate on Javascript
+- 💞️ I’m looking to collaborate on Data Engineering/Cloud computing
-- 📫 How to reach me dupradi@gmail.com
+- 📫 How to reach me martinsnnadi@yahoo.com

 <!---
 dupxx/dupxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.